Poottaatha Poottukkal: Release and reception

 Poottaatha Poottukkal was released on 9 May 1980.
-According to Mahendran, Bharathiraja and Ilaiyaraaja bought the distribution rights and released the film in Madurai and Ramanathapuram.
+Bharathiraja and Ilaiyaraaja bought the distribution rights and released the film in Madurai and Ramanathapuram.
 However the film ran only for three weeks and failed at the box-office.
+Although Mahendran cautioned Bharathiraja against distributing the film, feeling it was too experimental, Bharathiraja continued and remained unperturbed by the film's failure as, according to Mahendran's son John, Bharathiraja "always stood for good cinema and what he believed to be good for cinema, even if it meant financial loss".
 Mahendran said the film's failure made him learn a lesson that he should not make films on such stories.
 Ponneelan said, "When an artist's work is translated into a film or drama, it is important that the spirit be maintained.
 Though a lamp is beautiful, it is the flame which is its spirit.
 If you can't bring it out, better not venture into that arena".